youngjookim/fdr/SITE/content/about/index.md

 https://github.com/youngjookim/fdr
 ```
 \
-The filter is implemented in function THIS in main.cpp.
+The filter is implemented in function 'filter_for_dr' in main.cpp.

 To get the code running please include the following:\
 a.
 [Nanoflann](https://github.com/jlblancoc/nanoflann) header file\